-While poaching in KwaZulu-Natal is in fast forward, the prosecutorial system in some areas appears to have gone into reverse.
+While rhino poaching in KwaZulu-Natal is in fast forward, the prosecutorial system in some areas appears to have gone into reverse.
 Many of the worrying poaching cases are linked to a magistrate, Deuteronomium Ngcobo, and a defense attorney, Mr Z.W.
 Ngwenya.
-This is of concern to police officers who mounted a successful sting operation to arrest an alleged rhino poaching kingpin, Dumisani Gwala, who Ngcobo then released on R10 000 (US$650) bail.
+This is of concern to police officers who mounted a successful sting operation to arrest an alleged rhino poaching kingpin, Dumisani Gwala.

 The problem of questionable legal decisions goes back several years.
 In Hluhluwe in 2014 three men were accused of conspiracy to hunt rhino.
-One of them, Ngubane, pleaded guilty and was represented by Ngwenya.
-Magistrate Ngcobo released him on bail and then later issued a small fine.
+One of them, Mbuso Ngubane (the half brother of Hluhluwe iMfolozi Park Manager Jabulani Ngubane), pleaded guilty and was represented by Ngwenya.
+Magistrate Ngcobo released him on bail and then later issued a small fine and no jail time.
 The other two, Sikali and Mdule, pleaded not guilty.
 They were represented by a different defense attorney before a different magistrate.
 Bail was denied and they are still in jail.
-[CAS 25 / 06 / 2014]
+[CAS 17 / 06 / 2014]

 The following month four men were arrested inside a private Zululand game reserve and charged with conspiracy to hunt rhino.
 The case was split between two courthouses.
 Accused Sipho Hlope and Zakhele Joko Khumalo were represented by advocate Ngwenya before Magistrate Ngcobo at Mtubatuba courthouse.
 They pleaded guilty and were given the option to pay deferred fines over an extended period.